 What’s Cookin’ at the Market?

-Opening day of the Farmers Market at Bay Meadows was just the first of several weeks of good times and good eats for this new event.
-The much-anticipated kick-off (there was a line around the corner waiting to get in!) might have been foggy, but folks warmed up with smiles and maybe some Blue Bottle Coffee from across the Town Square.
+Chef Laura joined us for the grand opening of the Farmers Market.
+Opening day was just the first of several weeks of good times and good eats for this new Market.
+The much-anticipated kick-off (there was a line around the corner waiting to get in!) was foggy, but folks warmed up with smiles and maybe some Blue Bottle Coffee from across the Town Square.

 Crowds flocked to the many vendor booths, many equipped with their new Farmers Market Bay Meadows bag, which were given complimentary to the first 100 guests.